Search Engine Optimization, or SEO, is still the most effective – and the most widely-used – digital marketing instrument on the market.

 More traffic comes from search engines, so it is only natural that optimizing your site for search engines becomes the method for tapping into that potential.
 In fact, over 60% of web traffic to websites and platforms comes from search engines.

+You can get in touch with SEO One Click if you're looking for someone to handle your website's SEO.
 As SEO becomes more popular among digital marketers and site owners, it also becomes more difficult to do.
 In the past year alone, there were some big changes made to search engine algorithms and the way websites are ranked.
 Those changes made site owners compete even harder for a spot on the first page of search results.
 It is a competitive landscape indeed.

 So, what can you do to stay ahead of the competition in 2019?
 Stepping up your game is a must, and the tips and tricks we are about to discuss in this article will help you get started.